austinw1995/magnific-llm-evals/README.md

         "temperature": 0.7,
         "max_tokens": 150
       },
-      "system_prompt": "You are a voice assistant for Vappy's Pizzeria, a pizza shop located on the Internet.\nYour job is to take the order of customers calling in.
-The menu has only 3 types of items: pizza, sides, and drinks.\nKeep responses short and simple.
-Do not end the call until the customer says bye.\nIMPORTANT: Do not use tool end_call() until all of the customer's questions are answered and they say something like \"bye\" or \"see you.\"", "end_call_enabled": true
+      "system_prompt": "You are a voice assistant for Vappy's Pizzeri...", "end_call_enabled": true
     },
     "customer_config": {